Hampton

 reached her twentieth birthday.
 The queen was accused of having affairs with

-her crime.
-When the queen heard news of the sentence, she ran through the
+for her crime.
+When the queen heard news of the sentence, she ran through

-corridors of Hampton Court to her husband's chapel where he was attending
+the corridors of Hampton Court to her husband's chapel where he was

 mass,

-ghostly screams are heard by some visitors to the palace, and some have seen a
+Her ghostly screams are heard by some visitors to the palace, and some have

 There

-Penn, nurse to Henry VIII's children.
-She died of smallpox in 1562, but her
+Sibell Penn, nurse to Henry VIII's children.
+She died of smallpox in 1562,

-spirit rested in peace until the remains of her body were removed from St.
+but her spirit rested in peace until the remains of her body were removed

-Mary's Church, Hampton, after the church was storm damaged in 1892.
-Residents
+from St. Mary's Church, Hampton, after the church was storm damaged in 1892.

-at Hampton Court began to hear voices and the whirring sound of a spinning
+Residents at Hampton Court began to hear voices and the whirring sound of a

-wheel.
-A wall was removed close to where the noise had been reported,
+spinning wheel.
+A wall was removed close to where the noise had been

-revealing a sealed chamber containing a spinning wheel.
-It is thought that the
+reported, revealing a sealed chamber containing a spinning wheel.
+It is

-wheel belonged to Mrs. Penn.
-The ghost continued to be seen despite this, and
+thought that the wheel belonged to Mrs. Penn.
+The ghost continued to be seen

-her apparition has been spotted by many separate witnesses.
+despite this, and her apparition has been spotted by many separate

 Also